01 of 21

-On a charmingly quiet corner in Biltmore Village, near the grand Biltmore Estate, the aptly named Corner Kitchen (7 All Souls Crescent, corner of Boston Way, 828-274-2439) occupies a cozy stucco-and-beam house fronted by a redbrick sidewalk and a small green lawn.
+On a charmingly quiet corner in Biltmore Village, near the grand Biltmore Estate, the aptly named Corner Kitchen (7 All Souls Crescent) occupies a cozy stucco-and-beam house fronted by a redbrick sidewalk and a small green lawn.
 A number of chain restaurants and shops have popped up in Biltmore Village in recent years, but Corner Kitchen retains a one-of-a-kind, homey air and serves some of the best food in Asheville - maybe the best in this neighborhood.

-Open nightly for dinner and daily for breakfast and lunch (along with a very popular Sunday brunch), the Corner Kitchen makes a perfect stop before or after touring Biltmore Estate.
+The Corner Kitchen makes a perfect stop before or after touring Biltmore Estate.
 The dining takes place in a series of cozy, informal dining areas with hardwood floors, Oriental rugs, and paintings on the walls - it all feels a bit like dining at a good friend's house.
-Upscale but not unreasonably priced contemporary America fare (with decidedly Southern and Caribbean accents) is served -... specialties like pecan-dusted quail with roasted-root vegetables and honey-mustard glaze; and peppercorn-grilled fillet of beef with smashed potatoes, asparagus, and a smoked-tomato butter (the latter is one of the few dinner entrees that costs more than $25 - most are around $18 to $22).
-There's well-thought-out wine list, too.Continue to 11 of 35 below.
+Upscale but not unreasonably priced contemporary America fare (with decidedly Southern and Caribbean accents) is served.
+There's well-thought-out wine list, too.Continue to 11 of 21 below.

 Asia Inn and Spa, on Hillside Street

-Rooms have such plush amenities as pillow-top beds, two-person Jacuzzi tubs, and fireplaces, and the adjacent spa has a sauna, steam shower, couples massage suite, and a variety of treatments provided by well-trained massage therapists.
-This is a good choice for a romantic, relaxing getaway, with its serene Japanese-style garden in back, an... expansive buffet breakfast included, and first-rate spa facilities.
-If you're not much for spas and not likely to book spa treatments as part of your stay, this probably isn't the best choice for you - it's really geared toward the full spa/overnight experience.Continue to 12 of 35 below.
+Rooms have such plush amenities and the adjacent spa has a sauna, steam shower, couples massage suite, and a variety of treatments provided by well-trained massage therapists.
+This is a good choice for a romantic, relaxing getaway, with its serene Japanese-style garden in back, an expansive buffet breakfast included, and first-rate spa facilities.
+If... you're not much for spas and not likely to book spa treatments as part of your stay, this probably isn't the best choice for you - it's really geared toward the full spa/overnight experience.Continue to 12 of 21 below.

-Zambras, a Spanish tapas restaurant on West Walnut Street
+Zambra, a Spanish tapas Restaurant on West Walnut Street

 Flatiron Building, at Battery Park Avenue and Wall Street

-A cousin to the iconic building of the same name and style in New York City, Asheville's Flatiron Building - at 10 Battery Park Avenue - is shorter (eight stories, or about 130 feet, vs NYC's 285-foot Flatiron) and also newer (constructed in 1925, about 23 years after the NYC building).
+A cousin to the iconic building of the same name and style in New York City, Asheville's Flatiron Building (10 Battery Park Ave) is shorter (eight stories, or about 130 feet, vs NYC's 285-foot Flatiron) and also newer (constructed in 1925, about 23 years after the NYC building).
 It's nonetheless a prominent landmark in Asheville, and one of downtown's tallest historic structures.
-Across the street, there's a sculpture of...surprise...a flat iron.Continue to 15 of 35 below.
+Across the street, there's a sculpture of...surprise...a flat iron.Continue to 15 of 21 below.